 Applying for a Major

 Students are expected to apply for a major during the semester they are completing 64 credits or more toward their degree.
-In February of each year sophomores are informed that they must make application to a department.
+In February of each year, sophomores are informed that they need to meet with an adviser in the department they wish to major in.
 Detailed information about declaring the major, including useful FAQs, is available on the website maintained by the Sophomore Committee.
-See www.rochester.edu/college/sophomores/declare.html.
+See http://www.rochester.edu/college/sophomores/declare/index.html.